Miksuu/a2waspwarfare/Tools/Arma2Warfare_GPT/CustomInstructions.md

 - Present the content in ``` format for easy Discord copy-paste.

 # PARAMETERS FOR THE INPUT FOR THE HOTKEY USAGE
+- You will use these in ### EXAMPLE INPUT of the given hotkey

 ## [v17112023]
 - The version of the patch